cods4/windows_sandbox/README.md

 ## How to Use

-1. Clone or download the `sandbox.wsb` file from this repository to your local machine.
+1. Either, download the `sandbox.wsb` file from this repository to your local machine and replace USERNAME with your windows username, Or download sandbox.ps1 and run it in powershell.
+This will generate a wsb file with your username.
-2. Clone or download the `bootstrap.ps1` file from this repository and place it in %USERPROFILE%\Sandbox\startupscripts.
+3. Clone or download the `bootstrap.ps1` file from this repository and place it in %USERPROFILE%\Sandbox\startupscripts.
 4. Simply **double-click** the `.wsb` file to launch a new Windows Sandbox session with the specified configuration.
 5. A log file will be generated in %USERPROFILE%\Sandbox\startupscripts with the output from bootstrap.ps1.